 The colors within the red lines are all of the same darkness, but with varying saturation.

-As you look at the greater picture of the Copic Color Wheel, you can see that as colors approach the center of the wheel, they become more gray, and as they approach the clockwise end of their respective color region, they become darker.
+As you look at the greater picture of the Copic Color Wheel, you can see that colors towards the center of the wheel become more gray, and they become darker near the clockwise end of their respective color region.

 The only exception to this rule is saturation for the earth tones, as they incorporate a number of colors, from reds to oranges, yellows and greens; you can see that they have their own system goin’ on!